What is Sasang Constitutional Medicine?

 The Origin of Sasang Constitutional Medicine.

-He began to observe and document the differences in patients’ body shapes, characters and temperaments, and their response to medicines, and came to the conclusion that the five body types described in the Ling Shu Jing, namely: the Greater Yang type, Lesser Yang type, Greater Yin type, Lesser Yin type and the Yin-Yang balanced types in fact represent four rather than five constitutions, as one of these, the Yin–Yang balanced type, is the ideal of a perfect human that does not exist within human populations.
+The originator of Sasang Constitutional Medicine is a Korean medical practitioner Dr. Lee Je-Ma (1836~1900).
+While treating a number of patients during a cholera outbreak, he noted that patients responded differently to various treatment approaches.
+Lee Je-Ma considered that the differing responses by his patients to the medicines were due to genetic differences, or in other words due to their differing inherent constitutions.
+Lee Je-Ma had studied the ancient classical texts of China and Korea and knew that the concept of classifying people as different constitutions was quite ancient, as chapter 72 of the 1st century BC Chinese medical text the Ling Shu Jing [the Divine Pivot] – which is part of a larger Chinese medical text called the Huang Di Nei Jing [the Yellow Emperor’s Inner Canon] – describes five constitutional body types.
+He began to observe and document the differences in patients’ body shapes, characters and temperaments, and their response to medicines, and came to the conclusion that the five body types described in the Ling Shu Jing, namely: the Greater Yang type, Lesser Yang type, Greater Yin type, Lesser Yin type and the Yin-Yang balanced types in fact represent four rather than five constitutions, as one of these, the Yin–Yang balanced type, is the ideal of a perfect human that does not exist within human populations. | Lee Je-Ma |

 In 1894 after many years of research and study, Lee Je-Ma published his book Dong Yi Soo Se Bo Won [the principle of life preservation in Oriental medicine] in which he set out the principles of Sasang Constitutional Medicine.